Aeva/m.grl/docs/source/api_reference/m.graph.rst

    shader variables.
 Variables with non-zero defaults are be listed below.

+-  **selectable** Defaults to false.
+May be set to true to allow the object to be considered for picking.

 -  **visible** Defaults to true.
 May be set to false to prevent the node and its children from being drawn.